Kaankozann/tronsr-template/COMMUNITY_PLAN.md

 For statistics and withdraw => http://bit.do/KaanKOZAN

-Auto withdraw max 10 day.
+Auto withdraw every 6 hours.

-you can request a withdrawal every day